 - Platform(s): Android, iOS, Microsoft Windows, macOS, Linux, Mac operating systems

 I begin this list with the one damn game that made me break my mouse.
 Yes, it was that stressful.
 Released back in 2017, Getting Over It is a seemingly simple climbing game that adds a touch of simulation to it.
 This comes in the form of your mouse that controls a man in a cauldron.
-Players have one painful task: use the tool in his hand to guide him to the top.
+Players have one painful task: use the tool in the semi-naked (fully, perhaps?) man’s hand to guide him to the top.
 Sounds simple?
 Well, it’s not.

 Not only does the game have the wonkiest controls I have seen, but the amazingly annoying narration drove me to the absolute edge.
 If you make a single wrong step, you risk starting from the beginning.
 Oh, that voice in your ears?
 It never shuts up and even taunts you.
 I must have climbed for hours and still never finished it.
-After uninstalling this pesky game, I decided it definitely deserves a spot on this list.
+After uninstalling this pesky game, I decided it definitely deserves a spot among the hardest video games of all time.

 8. Spelunky 2